leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **IPOs vs direct listings**

-Aswath Damodaran, one of the best finance profs out there \[20\], [wrote about IPOs vs direct listings awhile ago]( http://aswathdamodaran.blogspot.com/2019/10/disrupting-ipo-process-challenging.html?
+[Aswath Damodaran](https://twitter.com/AswathDamodaran?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor "Aswath"), one of the best finance profs out there \[4\], [wrote about IPOs vs direct listings a while ago]( http://aswathdamodaran.blogspot.com/2019/10/disrupting-ipo-process-challenging.html?
 "Aswath").
 I'll review highlights below; banking ex-colleagues feel free to disagree.
 If you aren't familiar with direct listings, [a16z has a primer.](https://a16z.com/2019/07/02/direct-listings/ "a16z")

 > but the biggest difference \[in direct listings\] is that it cannot raise fresh capital on the offering date \[...\] That is not as much of a problem as it sounds, since the company can choose to raise cash in a pre-listing round from interested investors, or to make a secondary offering, in the months after

 The inability to raise new capital remains true for now, [after the SEC rejected a proposal to allow it](https://www.cnbc.com/2019/12/06/nyse-proposal-to-allow-fundraising-in-direct-listings-rejected-by-sec.html "CNBC").
 As Aswath points out, this isn't a dealbreaker since companies can raise before or after the listing instead.

-Aswath describes the case for and against banks managing an IPO vs listing directly with less bank involvement \[21\]:
+Aswath describes the case for and against banks managing an IPO vs listing directly with less bank involvement \[5\]:

 > **Timing:** Banks argue their experience and relationships give them insight on the best time to IPO